skolbot.AI Chatbot for Schools

 A practical standard: respond to every new review within 72 hours.
 Research by ReviewTrackers (2025) finds that 45% of readers who encounter a negative review revise their initial impression positively when they see a professional, factual, and empathetic response from the institution.
 Leaving negative reviews unanswered multiplies their negative impact significantly.

-Trustpilot: credibility for the undecided candidate
+Niche.com: credibility for the undecided candidate

-Trustpilot is typically consulted by prospects who have already seen your Google listing and are looking for a second independent source.
+Niche.com has become the dominant US-specific platform for college reviews, second only to Google in volume for undergraduate prospects.
+It is typically consulted by candidates who have already seen your Google listing and are looking for a second independent source with US college context β€” letter grades for academics, value, dorms, dining, and student life.
 These applicants are often the most consequential: they are in the process of choosing between you and a competitor.
-A Trustpilot rating above 4.2, with reviews dated within the past three months, provides reassurance at a decision moment where Google alone is not sufficient.

 LinkedIn: the platform AI engines weight most heavily